cherali/headless-custom-datepicker/README.md

 ### Customization
-** Range Picker and DatePicker has own implementations so some property and halpers only available in Range Picker (helpers tagged with [`RangePicker`] in documentation).
+** Range Picker and DatePicker has own implementations so some property and helpers only available in Range Picker (helpers tagged with [`RangePicker`] in documentation).

 #### Common property: